Roles & Permissions

 ]

-}'Update a Custom Role
+}'Update a Role

 curl -X PUT https://netstacks.dc1.example.net/api/admin/roles/d4e5f6a7-b8c9-0123-def0-456789012345 \